nim-lang/Nim/doc/manual.rst

 - Ordinal types are countable and ordered.
 This property allows the operation of functions such as `inc`, `ord`, and `dec` on ordinal types to be defined.
-- Ordinal values have the smallest possible value.
+- Ordinal values have the smallest possible value, accessible with `low(type)`.
   Trying to count further down than the smallest value produces a panic or a static error.
-- Ordinal values have the largest possible value.
+- Ordinal values have the largest possible value, accessible with `high(type)`.
   Trying to count further than the largest value produces a panic or a static error.

 Integers, bool, characters, and enumeration types (and subranges of these types) belong to ordinal types.